livelifelively/documentation-driven-development-tools/docs/documentation-driven-development.md

 #### **3. Epic-Level Documentation (THIRD)**

-- Define complete feature scope, user stories, and acceptance criteria
+- Define complete feature scope, user stories, and acceptance criteria.
+An epic represents a complete, independent feature set that delivers value.
+It should correspond to one or more user stories and be testable on its own.
+Dependencies on other epics should be limited to well-defined integration points, such as API contracts.
 - Document all epic-level design decisions and trade-offs
 - Plan and document component architecture for the feature
 - **No epic implementation until epic documentation is complete**